-• The Head and Deputy Head of Additional Learning Provision have access to a range of specialist materials and review the purchase of equipment as needed.
+The Heads of Learning support have access to a range of specialist materials and review the purchase of equipment as needed.
 Some pupils use their own specialist equipment in school, either funded by parents, or through their Education and Health Care Plan.